 Comment

-are used to add notes or explanations that are not displayed on the web page.
+is used to write notes or explanations that are not displayed on the webpage.

 HTML comments start with <!--